libraryofcelsus/Aetherius_AI_Assistant/readme.md

 7. Create a virtual environment: **python -m venv venv**

-8. Activate the environment: **.\venv\scripts\activate**   (This must be done before running Aetherius each time, using an IDE like PyCharm can let you skip this.
+8. Activate the environment: **.\venv\scripts\activate**   (This must be done before running Aetherius each time.
 The run.bat will also automatically do this.)

 9. Install the required packages: **pip install -r requirements.txt**

 10. Copy your OpenAI api key to key_openai.txt (If using Oobabooga, you may skip this.)

     (If using Qdrant skip to step 14.)

 11. Create a Index on pinecone.io titled: "aetherius" with 768 dimensions and cosine as the metric.
 I usually do a P1 instance.
 (Use 1536 dimensions for Open Ai embeddings.)

 12. Copy Api key for that Index and paste it in key_pinecone.txt